 WHAT ARE COMMON ACCOUNTING CAREERS?
 4

-Role of accounting in economy and society 4
+Role of Accounting in Economy and Society 4

-Responsibility to the public
+Responsibility to the Public

-Common accounting careers Public Corporate 4

-Common accounting careers continued E Accounting Information Systems 4 4 4
+Common Accounting Careers 4 4

+Governmental Not-for-Profit

 HOW DO I GET AN ACCOUNTING EDCUATION?

-Accounting Major 5
+5

-Postbacc Accounting CertificateE What classes do I need?
-Erro
+Accounting Major http://business.oregonstate.edu/prospective/undergraduate/disciplines/accounting What classes do I need?

-Tentative course Schedule
+Tentative course Schedule (subject to change) 8

+What Scholarships are Available?

-Additional Scholarship Information
+Additional Scholarship Information 11

+OSU COLLEGE OF BUSINESS RESOURCES 12

 COB Advising and OSU Career Services 12

 Study Abroad Information 13

-Student Groups and Professional OrganizationsSchedule of Accounting Events 15
+Student Groups and Professional Organizations 13

+Schedule of Accounting Events

 Who are the Accounting Faculty?

 What else should I do?
+17

-Professional Development
+Professional Development 17

 Basic Knowledge of the Accounting Industry and Economy Oregon Society of Certified Public Accountants (OSCPA) Institute of Management Accountants (IMA) 18

 EMPLOYEMENT QUESTIONS

 How do I find a job?

 When should I begin my job search?
 19

 Resumes 19

 Interviewing 19

 Professional Dress

 When are jobs posted?
-20

-Where are the jobs posted? iii 21
+Where are the jobs posted?
+21

-AFTER GRADUATION 22
+AFTER GRADUATION iii 21

 How can I get "certified"?

-Certified Public Accountant (CPA)
+Certified Public Accountant (CPA) 21

 Why become a CPA?
+21